 - The last 12 months of KPI audit data for each procedure performed in the service.
 All KPIs should be assessed concurrently for every procedure eg colonoscopy.
-The 'Clinical lead review and action required' column must be filled in for each operator as stated. - A timetable setting out the annual schedule for the audit of these KPIs (at the intervals described in this document) aligned to a responsible individual. - The minutes from recent meetings (over the last 12 months) eg endoscopy users group (EUG) or governance to show that the audits have been carried out as per the timetable and also reviewed.
-This should include detailed action planning. - Evidence eg emails that individual operators (including trainees) have been informed of their results with specific action plans drawn up where necessary after each period eg colonoscopy every 6 months.
-The action plans should be in line with the service's policy for supporting the practice of endoscopists and will range from peer review of practice, attending an external course through to the cessation of practice where there is significant and/or persistent concerns (please see the JAG guidance managing underperformance in endoscopists).
+The 'Clinical lead review and action required' column must be filled in for each operator as stated. - A timetable setting out the annual schedule for the audit of these KPIs (at the intervals described in this document) aligned to a responsible individual. - The minutes from at least 2 meetings (over the last 12 months) eg endoscopy users' group (EUG) or governance to show that the audits have been carried out as per the timetable and reviewed.
+This should include detailed action planning. - Evidence eg emails showing individual operators (including trainees) have been informed of their results with specific action plans drawn up where necessary after each period eg colonoscopy every 6 months.
+The action plans should be in line with the service's policy for supporting the practice of endoscopists and will range from peer review of practice to mentoring and focussed training, either locally or by attending an external course, through to the cessation of practice where there is significant and/or persistent concerns (please see the JAG guidance managing underperformance in endoscopists).
 In almost every audit it is expected that some operators will not reach the required standards.